abhishekbalam/paste_keeplinkin/about.md

 Paste is a simple to use and easy to access code/text and sharing tool made for the community.

+This tool is best viewed on desktop as of now.
+I'll make it responsive soon.

 ## Basic Usage

 Type what you want me to see, click "Save", and then copy the URL.
 Send that